 In this guide, the strategies described are aligned to the New York State Next Generation Learning Standards (2017) with explanations of how bilingual strategies can be used to help students access, meet, and even exceed grade level standards in different content areas.
 While there are many strategies teachers can use to support their students, the strategies in this section include Multilingual Collaborate Work, Vocabulary, Using Students' Home Languages in Reading and Writing and Preview/View/Review.
-As teachers read through each strategies to support MLL/ELL student learning, please see OBEWL English Language Learner/Multilingual Learner Educator Resources.
+As teachers read through each strategy and classroom examples, they can select a few to try in their classrooms.
+To learn more about strategies to support MLL/ELL student learning, please see OBEWL English Language Learner/Multilingual Learner Educator Resources.